Moringa oleifera: Leaves

 Average yields of 6 tons/ha/year (2 tons per acre) in fresh matter can be achieved.
 The harvest differs strongly between the rainy and dry seasons, with 1120 kilogram/ha (1000 lb per acre) per harvest and 690 kg/ha (620 lb per acre) per harvest, respectively.
 The leaves and stems can be harvested from the young plants 60 days after seeding and then another seven times in the year.
 At every harvest, the plants are cut back to within 60 cm (2') of the ground.
 In some production systems, the leaves are harvested every 2 weeks.

 The cultivation of M. oleifera can also be done intensively with irrigation and fertilization with suitable varieties.
 Trials in Nicaragua with 1 million plants per hectare and 9 cuttings/year over 4 years gave an average fresh matter production of 580 metric tons/ha/year (230 long tons per acre), equivalent to about 174 metric tons of fresh leaves.

 Oil

 One estimate for yield of oil from kernels is 250 L/ha (22 imperial gallons per acre).
 The oil can be used as a food supplement, as a base for cosmetics, and for hair and the skin.
 Seeds of Moringa can also be used in production of biofuel.

 Toxicity

 Toxicity data in humans are limited, although laboratory studies indicate that certain compounds in the bark and roots or their extracts may cause adverse effects when consumed in excess.
 Supplementation with M. oleifera leaf extract is potentially toxic at levels exceeding 3,000 mg/kg of body weight, but safe at levels below 1,000 mg/kg.
 A study on albino mice found that high levels (>5,000mg/kg) of consumption could impair renal function.

 M. oleifera may interfere with prescription drugs affecting cytochrome P450 (including CYP3A4) and may inhibit the antihyperglycemic effect of sitagliptin.

+In November 2025, Food Standards Australia New Zealand (FSANZ) rejected an application to approve Moringa oleifera leaves, immature pods, and oil as a novel food.
+The decision cited insufficient evidence to confirm its safety for human consumption as a food.
+As a result (confirmed in May 2026 via Department of Agriculture notices), Moringa is not permitted as food or a food ingredient for retail sale in Australia.